Opulent Hotel Crillon bids farewell to treasures at Paris auction

 A sad tale of a grand old dame selling off her jewels?
 Not at all, according to Aubert.

-“It’s part of the story of these objects that they go and have a new life,” he said, eyeing up his favorite lots - the silver-plated cocktail shakers from the bar.
+“It’s part of the story of these objects that they go and have a new life,” he said, eyeing up his favourite lots - the silver-plated cocktail shakers from the bar.